What is impact investing?

 Demystifying Impact Investing

-The Pacific Impact Investor Network (PIIN) was created to take a network approach to overcoming barriers faced by individuals, family offices, and foundations in Canada who seek to actively engage in impact investing.
+The Pacific Impact Investor Network (PIIN), now currently named The Impact Investment Forum (IIF), was created to take a network approach to overcoming barriers faced by individuals, family offices, and foundations in Canada who seek to actively engage in impact investing.
 PIIN provides members with support through each stage of the impact investment process.
 The members will be part of a collaborative network of like-minded individuals who will work together to increase capital investment in ventures creating positive social impact.
 SauderS3i provides technical and research support to the Pacific Impact Investor Network.

 SauderS3i helped pilot a university-based impact investment fund.
 The fund invests in the highest impact ventures from the UBC community.
 The UBC Impact Fund is looking for ventures that explicitly aim to create impact through their business operations and pursue impact-maximizing strategies.
 It supports ventures where at least one of the founders, or key managers, is a current UBC student, faculty, staff member or recent alumni (within 3 years).